Planet Labs PBC (NYSE:PL) Shares Gap Down After Analyst Downgrade

-Shares of Planet Labs PBC (NYSE:PL – Get Rating) gapped down before the market opened on Wednesday after Craig Hallum lowered their price target on the stock from $15.00 to $10.00.
+Planet Labs PBC (NYSE:PL – Get Rating)’s stock price gapped down before the market opened on Wednesday after Craig Hallum lowered their price target on the stock from $15.00 to $10.00.
 The stock had previously closed at $5.15, but opened at $4.75.
-Planet Labs PBC shares last traded at $4.23, with a volume of 116,992 shares traded.
+Planet Labs PBC shares last traded at $4.23, with a volume of 116,992 shares changing hands.

-Several other equities research analysts also recently issued reports on PL.
-Needham & Company LLC lowered their price objective on shares of Planet Labs PBC from $10.50 to $8.00 and set a “buy” rating for the company in a research report on Wednesday.
-Benchmark lowered their price objective on shares of Planet Labs PBC from $15.00 to $11.00 and set a “buy” rating for the company in a research report on Wednesday.
-Five investment analysts have rated the stock with a buy rating, According to MarketBeat, Planet Labs PBC has a consensus rating of “Buy” and a consensus target price of $10.00.
+Other equities research analysts have also issued research reports about the stock.
+Needham & Company LLC reduced their price objective on shares of Planet Labs PBC from $10.50 to $8.00 and set a “buy” rating for the company in a research note on Wednesday.
+Benchmark reduced their price objective on shares of Planet Labs PBC from $15.00 to $11.00 and set a “buy” rating for the company in a research note on Wednesday.
+Five investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, Planet Labs PBC has an average rating of “Buy” and an average price target of $10.00.

-A number of institutional investors and hedge funds have recently made changes to their positions in PL.
-Exchange Traded Concepts LLC acquired a new position in Planet Labs PBC during the fourth quarter worth $3,137,000.
-Northside Capital Management LLC acquired a new stake in Planet Labs PBC in the fourth quarter valued at $430,000.
-Belvedere Trading LLC acquired a new stake in Planet Labs PBC in the fourth quarter valued at $105,000.
-K.J.
-Harrison & Partners Inc acquired a new stake in Planet Labs PBC in the fourth quarter valued at $91,000.
-Finally, 180 Wealth Advisors LLC acquired a new stake in Planet Labs PBC in the fourth quarter valued at $78,000.
-Institutional investors and hedge funds own 43.33% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Cruiser Capital Advisors LLC bought a new position in Planet Labs PBC in the 4th quarter worth $206,000.
+Advisor Group Holdings Inc. bought a new position in Planet Labs PBC in the 4th quarter worth $72,000.
+LA Financiere DE L Echiquier bought a new position in shares of Planet Labs PBC during the 4th quarter worth about $1,433,000.
+Liberty Street Advisors Inc. bought a new position in shares of Planet Labs PBC during the 4th quarter worth about $870,000.
+Finally, Meristem Family Wealth LLC bought a new position in shares of Planet Labs PBC during the 4th quarter worth about $65,000.
+Hedge funds and other institutional investors own 43.33% of the company’s stock.

-Planet Labs PBC (NYSE:PL – Get Rating) last announced its quarterly earnings results on Thursday, March 31st.
-The company reported ($0.26) EPS for the quarter, missing analysts’ consensus estimates of ($0.19) by ($0.07).
-The business had revenue of $37.15 million for the quarter, compared to analysts’ expectations of $35.95 million.
-As a group, equities research analysts expect that Planet Labs PBC will post -0.74 earnings per share for the current fiscal year.
+Planet Labs PBC (NYSE:PL – Get Rating) last posted its quarterly earnings data on Thursday, March 31st.
+The company reported ($0.26) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.19) by ($0.07).
+The firm had revenue of $37.15 million for the quarter, compared to the consensus estimate of $35.95 million.
+On average, equities analysts forecast that Planet Labs PBC will post -0.74 earnings per share for the current year.

 Planet Labs PBC designs, constructs, and launches constellations of satellites with the intent of providing high cadence geospatial data delivered to customers through an online platform worldwide.
 The company offers Open Geospatial Consortium, a cloud-native proprietary technology that performs critical processing and overall harmonizing of images for time series and data fusion and analysis; and space-based hardware and related software systems.